lbeckman314/lavida/README.md

 - Introduce an `<input type="range">` widget to control how many ticks occur per animation frame.
 - Add a button that resets the universe to a random initial state when clicked.
 Another button that resets the universe to all dead cells.
 - On Ctrl + Click, insert a glider centered on the target cell.
 On Shift + Click, insert a pulsar.
+- At this point, the next lowest hanging fruit for speeding up Universe::tick is removing the allocation and free.
+Implement double buffering of cells, where the Universe maintains two vectors, never frees either of them, and never allocates new buffers in tick.

+## TODO

+- Implement the alternative, delta-based design from the "Implementing Life" chapter, where the Rust code returns a list of cells that changed states to JavaScript.
+Does this make rendering to `<canvas>` faster?
+Can you implement this design without allocating a new list of deltas on every tick?
+- As our profiling has shown us, 2D `<canvas>` rendering is not particularly fast.
+Replace the 2D canvas renderer with a WebGL renderer.
+How much faster is the WebGL version?
+How large can you make the universe before WebGL rendering is a bottleneck?
+- We only ever instantiate a single Universe, so rather than providing a constructor, we can export operations that manipulate a single static mut global instance.
+If this global instance also uses the double buffering technique discussed in earlier chapters, we can make those buffers also be static mut globals.
+This removes all dynamic allocation from our Game of Life implementation, and we can make it a `#![no_std]` crate that doesn't include an allocator.
+How much size was removed from the .wasm by completely removing the allocator dependency?